Pemmican | Definition | Meaning | Shelf Life | Benefits | Recipe | FAQ

 Because the traditional recipe does not contain carbohydrates, it is ideal for ketogenic diets.

-Moreover, it is keto-friendly, and you even can have it on a strict carnivore diet, often used to treat psychological problems based on intolerances.
+Moreover, it is keto-friendly, and you can even have it on a strict carnivore diet, often used to treat psychological problems based on intolerances.

 Furthermore, homemade pemmican, made according to a traditional recipe, is an option for backpacking, hiking, trekking, or camping, as it does not spoil, crush or spill.